Research

 DetectX achieves determinism through:

-- •Versioned models and baseline references with documented parameters
+• Versioned models and baseline references

-- •Reproducible analysis workflows that can be independently verified
+• Reproducible analysis workflows that can be independently verified

-- •Binary verdict outputs without probabilistic ambiguity
+• Binary verdict outputs without probabilistic ambiguity

 Failure Cases and Corrections